A partner in the firm Lester & Gibbs; in February 1860 he was the 1st black to sit as a juror.

 An article appears in the Colonist 1890-08-17 - “RAMBLING REMINISCENCES - A chat with Mr. Peter Lester about the Early Days”.
 The conversation takes place at Peter Lester's home on Vancouver Street.
 The following are excerpts from the article.

 Almost every pioneer of Victoria knows Mr. Peter Lester.
 He was “one of them” in the early days, when the Queen City was nothing but a great camp….
 Almost forty years ago Mr. Lester’s kindly face was first seen in Victoria. … Many are the stories which in an idle hour Mr. Lester can tell of those early days and of days earlier still when the law of might not right kept hundreds of unhappy men and women in the galling bonds of slavery in the soft and sunny south.

 The writer calls on Mr. Lester not so long ago and snugly ensconced himself in an armchair, turned idly the leaves of an old photograph album, while listening to tales of pioneer days.
 Each picture in the album had a story of all its own …

-The album included the following people: Samuel D. Burris, Frederick Douglas, Rev. W.H.
+The album included the following people: Samuel D. Burris, Frederick Douglass, Rev. W.H.
 Furness, Thomas Garrett, Wm.
 Lloyd Garrison, John Hunt, J. Miller McKimm, Lucretia Mott, John Nudles, Robert Purvis, Samuel Rhodes, Lewis Tappan, Em.
 Whipper, and Charles Wise.
 Brief details about these people are at the end of this article.